hunterloftis/pbr/README.md

 $ make shapes
 ```

-The renderer supports Spheres, Cubes, and Triangles that can be moved, scaled, and rotated.
+The renderer supports spheres, cubes, and triangles that can be moved, scaled, and rotated.

 ## Wavefront .obj files